 Course Time: MWF 2:30-3:20

 Ancient Rome was a village the size of Ithaca that grew into a world empire.
-In this course students will be introduced to the best literature, art, and personalities of Rome's classical period (2nd c.
+In this course students will be introduced to some of its literature, art, and famous personalities in the classical period (2nd c.
 BCE – 2nd c.
 CE).
+In it we will read the masterpieces of Latin literature, from Virgil’s Aeneid to Ovid’s Metamorphoses and from Catullus’ lyrics to Livy’s moralizing History of Rome.
+Special attention will be given to the late republic and Augustan period.
+No prior knowledge of the ancient world is necessary.
 All readings are in English.

 Course Time: TR 10:10-11:25

 This course is designed for all majors in Classics and Classical Civilizations, though anybody with an interest in the Greco-Roman world is encouraged to join us.
 We will explore the discipline of Classical Studies from diverse angles: What are the skills that a training in Classics requires (such as philology, epigraphy, archaeology, or art history)?
 What resources are available to us, and how might we use them most effectively?
 What do we mean by “the Classical”?
 How did Classics arise as a discipline, and what does it mean to study Classical Antiquity today?
 Taking the Parthenon as our thematic focus, we will explore the intellectual, historical, aesthetic, and political significance of this quintessentially “Classical” monument, alongside its complicated legacy.